 In the G8 Declaration "Responsible Leadership for a Sustainable Future" adopted at the L'Aquila Summit, G8 Leaders agreed on the objectives of a strategy to create such a comprehensive framework, the “Lecce Framework”, and to "make every effort to pursue maximum country participation and swift and resolute implementation"

 The OECD has been associated with this initiative since its start.
-See here for a timeline of the run-up to the G8 L'Aquila Summit.
+See here for a of the run-up to the G8 L'Aquila Summit.

 The Global Standard draws on a wide range of instruments, established or under development, sharing a common thread related to propriety, integrity and transparency.
 It classifies them into five categories: